7 Top Business Career Areas Worth Training For

 Like management, the area of administration is generally about carrying out high-level tasks that help an organization produce its desired outcomes.
 In this case, that often means refining or coming up with new processes or policies that will help make those goals more attainable.
 Although some overlap often exists with management, administrators generally aren't as involved in overseeing the daily activities of other employees.

 Many people choose to focus on just one or a few areas of business administration.
 For example, it's common in many businesses to have different administrators who specialize in areas like finance, logistics, or human resources.

 Salaries for people with business administration degrees can be very good, particularly for those who choose to emphasize a specific area.
-For instance, human resources managers in the U.S. earned, on average, more than $117,080 in 2015.**
+For instance, human resources managers in the U.S. earned $126,700, on average, in 2018.